-Okay, I'll admit it up front; chiropractic treatment of torticollis is not a keyword that many folk are using and so I've cheated.
+Okay, I will admit it up front; chiropractic treatment of torticollis is not a keyword that many folk are using and so I have cheated.
 If you have no interest in cervical spine manipulation in the treatment of your problem, then close this page right now.

 There are few more painful and debilitating conditions than a torticollis.
 Tears are often shed and there is no place to hide; over the counter analgesics do nothing.

 There are about thirty joints in the cervical spine; each of them has many mechanoreceptors telling your brain where your head and neck are in space.
 When just one of them starts firing off messages to the brain extreme pain and stiffness results.

 Its other name is a wry neck.
 You go to bed absolutely fine, wake up in the morning, stretch, and bingo you can not move your head.
 The pain is excruciating.

 I am not a believer in rushing off to the doctor or chiropractor for every little snivel or pain, but when you know something significant has happened, then it is best not to delay.
 Treating conditions like this before deep seated swelling occurs makes all the difference to how long it will take to resolve.

 Taking anti inflammatory medication is like treating a broken arm with painkillers.
 The cause of the problem must be addressed immediately.